 Pak Choi leaves are soft and succulent, with crunchy white or green stalks and young sweet flavoured flower shoots.
 The whole plant is edible.
-The slight mustard flavor of Pak Choi makes it a delightful addition to stir-fries, soups, noodle and meat dishes, and salads, if the young leaves are used.
-In China, the coarser leaves are often pickled.
+Pak Choi has a slight mustard flavour taste, which makes it a complimentary addition to stir-fries, soups, noodle and meat dishes, and salads.

 This is one of the most popular Chinese vegetable worldwide and can be found in most large UK Supermarkets.
-However, in the UK baby white Pak Choi and green Pak Choi are the most popular varieties.
-An example of a less common variety is the Purple Pak Choi.
+The most popular varieties in the UK are Baby White Pak Choi and Green Pak Choi; an example of a less common variety is the Purple Pak Choi.

 Bok Choy, Bai Cai (Bai Tsai), Cai Trang, Pe Tsai and Pechey.

-Pak Choi can also be dried by dipping the leaves in boiling water and hanging them out to dry in the sun for several days.
-This method drying enables this highly perishable vegetable to be stored for winter months.
+It can also be dried by dipping the leaves in boiling water and hanging them out to dry in the sun for several days.
+Drying enables this highly perishable vegetable to be stored for winter months.

 Don't limit your Pak Choi recipes to Oriental dishes, its super mild taste would be suited to all culinary appetites!